TESTS

 seed for easytests.

-See all test-related make rules:
+See all test-related just rules: